tcannon91/atlas-app-services-extension/README.md

 * `atlasAppServices.atlastHostname`: the hostname where your Atlast cluster is hosted (i.e. 'https://cloud.mongodb.com')
 * `atlasAppServices.functionExecution`: the code that executes your function.
 Your function is named `exports` so you can call it by passing any arguments in to `exports(...args)`

+## Known Issues

+- In order for this to work, we need to loosen the CORS settings on BAAS.
+I had to adjust my local BAAS instance to allow all incoming hosts.
+This could possibly be more specific, but I haven't found docs on the specific host/port that VSCode makes requests from
+   - An alternative solution would be to make public endpoints for the things that are fetched by this extension

 ## Release Notes